NorthropGrumman/jellyfish/jellyfish-cli-analysis-commands/README.md

  gav=my.group:my.sd.project:1.0.0-SNAPSHOT
 ```

-You can also use the `inputDir` parameter instead of `gav` to scan a project directly.
+You can also use the `inputDirectory` parameter instead of `gav` to scan a project directly.

 # Analysis
 Various types of analysis can be executed.